gsoft-inc/wl-squide/docs/guides/use-modular-tabs.md

 }
 ```

-Now that the tabs has been registered, ensure that all four modules (including `remote-module-3`) are registered in the host application.
+Now that the tabs has been registered, ensure that all four modules (including `remote-modules-3`) are registered in the host application.
 Start the development servers using the `dev` script.
-Navigate to the `/federated-tabs` page, you should see the tab headers.
+Navigate to the `/tabs` page, you should see the tab headers.
 Click on each tab header to confirm that the content renders correctly.

 ## Decouple the navigation items

-Althought it's functional, the modules are currently coupled by hardcoded URLs within the `FederatedTabsLayout` component.
+Althought it's functional, the modules are currently coupled by hardcoded URLs within the `TabsLayout` component.

-To decouple the navigation items, similar to what is done for regular federated routes, we'll use the [registerNavigationItem](../reference/runtime/runtime-class.md#register-navigation-items) function.
+To decouple the navigation items, similar to what is done for regular module's routes, we'll use the [registerNavigationItem](../reference/runtime/runtime-class.md#register-navigation-items) function.
 In this case, we'll specify a [menuId](../reference/runtime/runtime-class.md#register-navigation-items-for-a-specific-menu) option.
-Defining the `menuId` option will instruct the `FederatedTabsLayout` component to exclusively retrieve the navigation items that belongs to this layout.
+Defining the `menuId` option will allow the `TabsLayout` component to exclusively retrieve the navigation items that belongs to him.

 First, let's register the navigation items with the `menuId` option.
-For this example the `menuId` will be `/federated-tabs` (it can be anything):
+For this example the `menuId` will be `/tabs` (it can be anything):

 ```tsx !#20 remote-module-1/src/register.tsx
 import type { ModuleRegisterFunction, FireflyRuntime } from "@squide/firefly";